"If Botticelli were alive now he'd be working for Vogue", the famous actor, Peter Ustinov once remarked.

-The painter's parents were considered very old to have a child at that time, his father was 50 and his mother was 40.
-He was ill for most of his life and doctors attributed this to the advanced age of his parents but there were advantages for the son of elderly parents.
-He enjoyed a privileged existence as his father was, by this time, an accomplished craftsman – a tanner – well introduced in the aristocratic world of Florence, especially thanks to his connections with Giovanni Rucellai, a very wealthy and important Florentine banker and politician.
+The painter's parents were considered very old to have a child for the time: his father was 50 and his mother 40.
+This was seen by many doctors as the reason behind Botticelli's faible's health throughout his existence.
+However, there were advantages for this child of the elderly: he enjoyed a privileged existence, as his father was already an accomplished craftsman – a tanner – well introduced in the aristocratic world of Florence, especially thanks to his connections with Giovanni Rucellai, a very wealthy banker and politician.

-Botticelli's unusual nickname which means 'little barrels' was either the nickname of one of his brothers, Antonio, a goldsmith, or the nickname of the goldsmith to whom he was first apprenticed.
-The Tuscan word for goldbeater is battigello and Botticelli would have had to beat gold during his apprenticeship.
+Botticelli's unusual nickname, which means "little barrels," was either that of one of his brothers – Antonio, a goldsmith – or the nickname of the goldsmith with whom he had his first apprenticeship.
+The Tuscan word for goldbeater is "battigello" and Botticelli would have had to beat gold during his apprenticeship, hence the name.

-Eventually the young painter became established enough to open his own workshop and Lippi chose him to train his young son, Filippino, to be an artist.
+Eventually, the young painter became established enough to open his own workshop and Lippi chose him to train his young son, Filippino, to be an artist.
 He soon decided to enroll into the Compagnia di San Luca, the city's painters guild, and suggested to his apprentice to do the same.

-The painter was opposed to ever marrying.
-Botticelli told someone who was encouraging him to marry: "I'll tell you what happened one of these nights.
-I was dreaming that I had got married and such was my despair that I woke up.
-Rather than repeat the same dream, I got up and walked the streets at night like a madman."
+Botticelli, on the other hand, was never the marrying type.
+He apparently told someone who was encouraging him to marry: "I'll tell you what happened one night.
+I was dreaming that I got married and such was my despair that I woke up.
+Rather than repeat the same dream, I got up, and walked the streets at night like a madman".

-He was greatly impressed by Simonetta's beauty, however, and used her as the model for the goddess of love and beauty in his wonderful The Birth of Venus as well as many other paintings.
+However, he was greatly impressed by Simonetta's beauty, and used her as inspiration and model for the goddess of love and beauty in his wonderful The Birth of Venus, as well as many other paintings.
 This, as many other paintings of his, including the just as famous Primavera, were based on ancient Greek and Roman mythology.

-The Pope, Sixtus IV, commissioned Botticelli and two other famous painters, Rosselli and Ghirlandaio, and Perugino to paint frescoes for the Sistine Chapel.
-He was also noted for his beautiful depictions of the Virgin Mary, especially in the Magnificat and Madonna of the Pomegranate.
+Pope Sixtus IV, commissioned Botticelli and other famous painters – Rosselli, Ghirlandaio, and Perugino – to paint frescoes for the Sistine Chapel.
+He was also noted for his beautiful depictions of the Virgin Mary, especially in the Magnificat and in the Madonna of the Pomegranate.

 Botticelli's ideal woman, exemplified by Simonetta, had an ethereal look, but was curvy with long blonde hair and blue eyes.

 The great Renaissance Master died in 1510 after many years of being unable to paint.
-He never did marry but asked to be buried at la Bella Simonetta's feet, thirty-four years after her death.
+He, truthful to himself, never married, but asked to be buried at "la bella Simonetta's feet", thirty-four years after her death.